Taking a Narcissist to Couples Counseling

 Conscious of how quickly an hour can go by, I tried to be efficient with our time and summarized events that led to us deciding to seek professional help.

-Tina explained that she felt a lot of her troubles stemmed from her upbringing.
+“An emotional affair,” Tina added.
+She explained that she felt a lot of her troubles stemmed from her upbringing.
 “I think all the lying my mom used to make me do really screwed me up,” she said.

 After hearing a bit of our story, Adeline said, “I think I can help you, but you both need to do exactly what I tell you,” she said.
 She explained her rules for couples therapy.
 Secrets were out.
 Open communication between the three of us was key.